 Lentils (Lens culinaris): These legumes are, again, different from common types of beans, but I use them similarly for cooking.
 Lentils are much smaller than beans and shaped like a small, round disk, about an 1/8″ in diameter.
 Like beans, lentils need to be cooked, but the cooking time required is substantially less than most beans.

 Admittedly, the biggest drawback to cooking dry beans is the length of time it takes.
 Cooking dried beans is not difficult; it just requires a bit more forethought than simply opening a can of beans.

-Soaking beans for eight hours or overnight is a good idea when making most bean recipes.
+Soaking beans in water for eight hours or overnight is a good idea when making most bean recipes.
 It can cut cooking time, plus soaking beans helps eliminate some of the phytic acid in beans.
 Phytic acid is considered an “anti-nutrient.”
 You can read more about that here.